jbrekel/pyfao56_LIRF_features/README.md

 * soil_water_deficit.py (contains the SoilWaterDeficit class)

 The module for evaluating pyfao56 data is:
-* evaluations.py (contains Visualize and Analyze classes)
+* evaluations.py (contains Evaluations and Analyze classes)

 Each of the modules in Tools will be discussed more thoroughly below.
 Of course, users can choose which (if any) of the classes in Tools to use.
-Some users may choose to only utilize the evaluations module, while others choose to only use some of the data management capabilities in the other modules.
+Some users may choose to only utilize the Evaluations class, while others may choose to only use the data management capabilities of the other modules.

-#### SoilWaterContent
+### SoilWaterContent
 The purpose of the SoilWaterContent class is to provide input and output tools for using volumetric soil water content data in the pyfao56 environment.
+As of writing, the SoilWaterContent class contains **1 attribute** and **3 methods**.

 * ##### Attributes
   * swcdata : DataFrame